HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

 - Section on running serial and parallel processes using simple scripts.

 - Running a batch script in the background
-	If you have a series of python scripts  you  would like to run in the  background  you can create a bash script  and  follow a similar  template  as 'batch_read.sh'
+  	If you have a series of python scripts  you  would like to run in the  background you can create a shell script of
-	This would  be effective for reads that you may have to do step by step (1,000,000 rows at a time)
+    python scripts.
+This would be effective for reads that you may have to do step by step (1,000,000 rows at a time).
+    We will be using cloud_read.py which is a python script that converts a sql query from BigQuery into rows of output on the command line.
+It accepts three arguments that you can change.

-  	cd /[PATH_TO_DIRECTORY]/CDSS/scripts/DevWorkshop/GoogleCloudPlatform/batch
+  	   cd batch/
-  	bash ./batch_read.sh

-?????Instead of instance_read, and sleeper_loop, and cloud_read....
-?????Make a single little program, "ExampleQueryApp" (GCP version) Functions it should have are:
-- Takes command line argument of a pause duration (default to 0 seconds) between outputting results
-- Takes command line argument of a order description prefix
+    - the first argument is the time in seconds (1)
+    - the second argument is the letter to query (a)
-- Needs to take another commandline argument which specifies what file to output to
+    - the third argument is the number of rows to output (5)

-- It should then query an example database in GCP BigQuery (e.g., starr_datalake2018) Look for the top 100 order_med med_descriptions whose description starts with the given prefix Then output each of those descriptions found and their count, output by printing to output file one line at a time.
-      Pausing for the pause duration (i.e., sleep) between each result output print
+        python cloud_read.py 1 a 5

+    Feel free to change the arguments and see how the output changes

+    Then you can run 'cloud_write.py' which is a script that creates a python batch file.
+    The 'cloud_write.py' creates a shell script.
+A shell script is a computer program that runs on the command line interpreter.

+      python cloud_write.py

+    The cloud_log.sh file that is created is a shell script that includes batch python scripts, that builds off of the cloud_read.py.
+It outputs the first 100 rows of med descriptions, for each letter of the alphabet, giving 26 different log files.

+      bash cloud_log.sh

+    The cloud_log.sh file gives a template for writing scripts or programs that may a take a long time to run, that you can run in the background, while recording the progress and outputs as they occur.
+If a process is taking too long or your dataset increases in size.
+You may think about increasing your compute on the instance.
+    This may take a little more examination on what is bottlenecking your code.

+- SNAPSHOTS
+  	OPTIONAL LEARNING (Useful when you need more/less compute or want to backup your VM):
+            provide a mechanism to create one or a series of persistent disk backups, each at a specific point-in-time.
+Snapshots are stored as differential captures of the actual data on a persistent disk, using storage space efficiently.

+            Store a compute engine snapshot and restore
+                - Under Compute Engine (left) Go to disks (dropdown)
+                - Go to create snapshot
+                  - you  will see a dropdown of your Instances
+                  - on the right you will see actions
+                    - hit  "Create Snapshot"
+                    - name your snapshot (i.e based on your vm instance)
+                    - source  disk represents the  vm you are  snapshotting
+                - then make snapshot from that  instance
+                - Under Compute  Engine (left)  go to snapshot
+                  - here we can  create an instance with more/less/same  compute as  before with the  same file  directories as  			  your instance
+                  - steps will be the same as creating an instance